 - Sweeteners: I love maple syrup to sweeten up oatmeal, but stevia, brown sugar, agave nectar, or monk fruit sweetener are great alternatives to refined sugar.

-- Milk: Make your peanut butter oatmeal even creamier with almond milk or another plant-based milk option.
+- Milk: Make your peanut butter oatmeal even creamier with almond milk, hemp milk, sunflower seed milk, or another plant-based milk option.

 - Extracts: Go for vanilla extract, almond extract, or even banana extract to add something more to the base flavors.